-Midtown New York encompasses many attractions and smaller districts of New York.
-While midtown does not have official boundaries, it is generally referred to as 59th Street to 34th Street from the East River to the Hudson River.
+Midtown New York encompasses many attractions located in New York.
+While Midtown does not have official boundaries, it is generally referred to between 59th Street to 34th Street from the East River to the Hudson River.

 Some areas midtown encompasses include Theater Row, Hell’s Kitchen, Times Square, Murray Hill, and Herald Square.